The D-Day Battlefields

 Below: The AVRE (Assault Vehicle Royal Engineers) was adapted to attack defensive fortifications with a Petard Mortar rather than a standard main gun.
 It fired a forty-pound (18 kg) HE-filled projectile, nicknamed the ‘Flying dustbin’, 150 yards (137 metres).
 Although it was capable of destroying concrete obstacles such as roadblocks and bunkers, the mortar had to be reloaded externally by opening a hatch and sliding a round into the mortar tube from the hull.

 The AVREs were manned by a crew of six, all of whom came from the Royal Engineers, apart from the driver who was selected from the Royal Armoured Corps.
-The collection at The Tank Museum, Bovington includes a working Mark III Churchill AVRE. (to edit)*
+The collection at The Tank Museum, Bovington includes a working Mark III Churchill AVRE and this example is permanently on display alongside the memorial to No. 41 Royal Marine Commando at Lion-sur-Mer, Normandy.

 It wasn`t just Shermans that were designed to clear passages through minefields - Churchill AVREs were also equipped with mine clearing equipment.
-The British produced the Anti Mine Roller Attachment (AMRA) for their Matilda II, Valentine, and Crusader tanks in the Western Desert but the rollers only covered the width of each track rather than clearing a full tank-width path for follow-on vehicles and troops.
+The British produced the Anti Mine Roller Attachment (AMRA) for their Matilda II, Valentine, and Crusader tanks in the Western Desert but the rollers only covered the width of each track rather than clearing a full `tank-width` path for follow-on vehicles and troops.
 The `Canadian Indestructible Roller Device` (CIRD) (above right) was developed to detect the presence of minefields, then mine flails would move in and clear the route.
+The adjacent image shows a Churchill-Fascine layer demonstrating its abilities.

 Churchills and Shermans also served as heavy demolition charge-layers, armoured bulldozers and armoured ploughs, and there were other purpose-built tracked vehicles such as the amphibious infantry landing and cargo carrying vehicles known as ‘Buffalos’.

 Please bear in mind that all images on this website are Copyright.
 They are not free to use and have been embedded with a digital watermark.
-Any historic photographs from the Imperial War Museum and other organisations` archives have been used courtesy of a `Share & Reuse` policy and are also subject to copyright restrictions.
+Any historic photographs from the Imperial War Museum and other organisations` archives have been used courtesy of a `Share & Reuse` policy and are also subject to copyright restrictions, or are in the public domain.

-Some AVREs were adapted to carry a reel of 10-foot (3.0 m) wide canvas cloth reinforced with steel poles which could be unrolled onto soft sand to form a path capable of supporting follow-on tanks and vehicles.
+Some AVREs were adapted to carry a reel of 10-foot (3 metre) wide canvas cloth reinforced with steel poles which could be unrolled onto soft sand to form a path capable of supporting follow-on tanks and vehicles.
 This version was named ‘Bobbin’.
 The Fascine carried a bundle of wooden poles or rough brushwood lashed together with wires that could be released to fill a ditch, or form a step to negotiate a sea wall.
-Metal pipes in the centre of the fascine allowed water to flow through.
+Metal pipes in the centre of the fascine allowed water to flow through and drain.
 Above: Practice with a Churchill carpet-layer prior to the Landings and, on the right, a Cromwell Armoured Recovery Vehicle (ARV) towing a captured German PzKpfw IV tank during the Normandy Campaign.

 While the tank pictured below, The Black Prince, was not one of Hobart`s `Funnies` and didn`t see service in the war, I`ve included it here as it was a development of the Churchill Tank.
 It was designed to carry a more powerful gun than a conventional Churchill and the hull was widened to accommodate a larger turret.
 The Black Prince weighed around ten tons more than the Churchill so the suspension was modified and the tracks widened by 10 inches to carry the extra load.
 The Churchill's 350-horsepower (260 kW) engine was retained, however, but this left the new tank drastically underpowered and slow with maximum speeds 10.5 mph (16.9 km/h) on roads and 7.5 mph (12.1 km/h) cross country.